alinemtg/alinemtg.github.io/README.md

 What's new includes a set of assets that make up the population, day-night logic to survival that interacts with the dango's body color and more.

 * But, what is Dangos?
-The inspiration for this came by the characters of a anime that Nagisa (from Clannad) watches!
+The inspiration for this came by the characters of an anime that Nagisa (from Clannad) watches!

 ***
 #### NoC Example: